 Why choose Lightstalkers ?

 Keeping it simple.
-We like keep our groups small, friendly and fun, some other operators run trips with 8 – 20 participants, that’s great for them but not for you.
-Getting frustrated at a location due to too many competing photographers overcrowding a location is something you won’t have to contend with.
-It defeats the purpose, our small groups consist of up to 6 photographers max.
+I like to keep my photo tour groups small, sociable, informative and fun.
+Many other operators run trips with 8 – 20 participants, that’s great for them but not for you.
+This dilutes the experience on location and can get frustrating with too many competing photographers overcrowding a location.
+This is something you won’t have to contend with as I believe it defeats the purpose of experiencing wild places.
+Our small groups consist of up to 6 photographers max.
 This creates a good social environment as well as a more practical one, so you can get the images you want without feeling rushed.

 We keep our fees as low as possible to offer you the valued client the best deal while maintaining a high level of quality.
 The locations are the same but our level of service and commitment to our clients is second to none.